- Severe RSV can be unpredictable and is the leading cause of hospitalization in infants.

 RSV is spread from person to person through close contact with someone who is infected via secretions from coughing and sneezing or touching objects such as toys or doorknobs that have the virus on them.

 It takes between two and eight days from the time of exposure for someone to become ill.
 The illness normally lasts three to seven days, and it is during this time that those infected are most contagious.
 The peak season for RSV infection in the United States is fall through spring.

 Who Is at Risk for RSV?

-People who are at increased risk of RSV becoming severe or life-threatening are:
+Those at increased risk of RSV becoming severe or life-threatening are:

 - Children with weakened immune systems or who have neuromuscular disorders

-Page last updated: April 29, 2020
+Page last updated: October 10, 2023